What Is Corrective Maintenance? (Examples & Steps to Take)

 4. Automate work order requests: While the people component of preventive maintenance is crucial, you can save time and increase effectiveness with automation.
 Using computerized maintenance management system (CMMS) software can allow for automated work order requests, such as scheduling and assigning work orders on a set interval, along with automated reminders to make sure the work gets done on time.

-5. Always have necessary parts in stock: Lastly, making sure you have the right inventory in place can help you avoid all types of corrective maintenance.
-If you’re missing spare parts like air filters, for example, you might delay maintenance until those arrive, but during that time maybe the overflow gets blocked in your air-conditioning system, causing a breakdown.
+5. Always have necessary parts in stock: Lastly, making sure you have the right asset management and parts inventory systems in place can help you avoid all types of corrective maintenance.
+If you’re missing spare parts like air filters, for example, you might delay maintenance until those arrive, but during that time, maybe the overflow gets blocked in your air-conditioning system, causing a breakdown.
 Here, too, using a CMMS can help you keep track of all your necessary parts and schedule automated reminders to reorder them when you’re running low.

-Overall, corrective maintenance has its place when it comes to fixing issues before they turn into larger problems, but you can often save time and money with preventive maintenance measures that minimize the need for corrective maintenance in the first place.
-And the right software goes a long way toward making preventive maintenance easy and cost-effective.
+Overall, corrective maintenance has its place when it comes to fixing issues before they turn into larger problems, but you can often save time and money with preventive maintenance measures that minimize the need for it in the first place.
+And the right software goes a long way toward making this PM approach easy and cost-effective.

-See for yourself how Coast’s CMMS can help you build out a preventive maintenance strategy to reduce the need for corrective maintenance.
+See for yourself how Coast’s CMMS can help you build out a strategy to reduce the need for corrective maintenance.

 • Jake Safane